disbergconsultancy/NO-MAS/README.md

 ## How It Works

-1. CalSync reads events from all your enabled calendars via macOS Calendar.app
+1. No Mas! reads events from all your enabled calendars via macOS Calendar.app
 2. For each event in Calendar A, it creates a "Busy - Calendar A" block in Calendar B, C, etc.
 3. Blocks are tagged with hidden markers to prevent sync loops
 4. When events are deleted or changed, corresponding blocks are updated automatically